Lori Loughlin’s Daughters Arrive Home As They Both Face Expulsion From USC Amid College Admissions Scandal

 “My daughter and a group of students left for spring break prior to the government’s announcement yesterday.
 Once we became aware of the investigation, the young woman decided it would be in her best interests to return home,” he told TMZ.

-However, the couple are not the only famous people involved in the scandal.
-Desperate Housewives star Felicity Huffman, who’s married to fellow actor William H Macy, was also allegedly involved in the illegal bribery scheme that the FBI stumbled upon while investigation another fraud case.
+However, the couple is not the only famous people involved in the scandal.
+Desperate Housewives star Felicity Huffman, who’s married to fellow actor William H. Macy, was also allegedly involved in the illegal bribery scheme that the FBI stumbled upon while investigating another fraud case.
 They are among another 50 or so people that have been implicated in the scandal.

 USC said on Wednesday that it was going to investigate and review the status of students who are allegedly connected to the scheme, proceed to reject any prospective students who may also be linked to it, and potentially expel those who are already enrolled and may be connected to the college admissions bombshell.
-This means that, if the investigation finds out Loughlin did indeed take part in the illegal plan, both her daughters can face expulsion.
+This means that, if the investigation finds Loughlin did indeed take part in the illegal plan, both her daughters can face expulsion.
 This decision will be made by the college’s president, and the Caruso-led Board of Trustees will reportedly have no influence on it.

 “I don’t really care about school”: This video of Lori Loughlin’s daughter Olivia Jade is going viral in the wake of the massive college admissions scandal https://t.co/2TmAlz9VTB pic.twitter.com/qcVLc5De3q